mikelevins/apis/README.txt

 2. Serialize the the message and insert it into an envelope, then address the envelope, inserting the correct destination host and port.

-3. Enqueue the envelope+message for devlivery.
+3. Enqueue the envelope+message for delivery.
 From this point, the messenger takes over.

 4. The messenger delivers the message.
-If it's immediate, the messenger inserts it directly into the proper receive queue.
+If the destination is in the same process as the sender, then the messenger inserts it directly into the proper receive queue.
 Otherwise, it moves to the next step.

 5. The messenger packages the envelope+message for delivery.
 This means compiling and serializing the data, encrypting it, and